Raylc/Boxgrove-Exp/README.md

 * `Fig7.png` ...
 This is Fig.7 in the manuscript.
 * `Fig8.png` ...
 This is Fig.8 in the manuscript.

 ### manuscript
 * `apa.csl` ...
 This is the APA citation styleguide.
 * `bibliography.bib` ...
 This is the reference file.
 * `manuscript.pdf` ...
-This is the RMarkdown file for the manuscript.
+This is the pdf file of the manuscript.
 * `manuscript.Rmd` ...
-This is the RMarkdown file for the manuscript.
+This is the RMarkdown file of the manuscript.

 ## Dependencies
 The code has been successfully executed on on CL's PC with the following R settings.